Harinder Takhar: Politics

 Takhar ran in the 2003 provincial election as the Liberal candidate in the riding of Mississauga Centre.
 He defeated Progressive Conservative incumbent Rob Sampson by 2,620 votes.
-He ran again in 2007 in the redistributed riding of Mississauga—Erindale defeating PC candidate David Brow by 6,638 votes.
+He ran again in 2007 in the redistributed riding of Mississauga—Erindale defeating PC candidate David Brown by 6,638 votes.
 He was re-elected in 2011.
 While it was initially reported that he intended to retire, he changed his mind about running and was re-elected in June 2014.

 He was appointed Minister of Transportation on October 23, 2003, by Premier Dalton McGuinty.
 He is the first Indian-Canadian to hold a cabinet post in Ontario.
 In October 2007 he was appointed as a Minister of Small Business and Entrepreneurship.

 In September 2008, Takhar was reappointed to a slightly revised cabinet post of Minister of Small Business and Consumer Services.
 In June 2009, Takhar's moved to the positions of Minister of Government Services.

 He resigned from Cabinet in 2012 to stand as a candidate in the 2013 Liberal leadership convention to choose McGuinty's successor.
 Takhar ran a very focused campaign, put forward very innovative policies, and surprised everyone with the number of delegates he could secure to support his leadership bid.
 After the first round, he withdrew to endorse Sandra Pupatello, who went on to lose to Kathleen Wynne.